Indian cuisine: Assam

-Bengal
+West Bengal

 Mughal cuisine is a universal influencer in the Bengali palate, and has introduced Persian and Islamic foods to the region, as well as a number of more elaborate methods of preparing food, like marination using ghee.
-Fish, meat, rice, milk, and sugar all play crucial parts in Bengali cuisine.
+Fish, meat (chicken, goat meat), egg, rice, milk, and sugar all play crucial parts in Bengali cuisine.

 Bengali cuisine can be subdivided into four different types of dishes, charbya (চারব্য), or food that is chewed, such as rice or fish; choṣya, or food that is sucked, such as ambal and tak; lehya (লেহ্য), or foods that are meant to be licked, like chuttney; and peya (পেয়ে), which includes drinks, mainly milk.

 During the 19th century, many Odia-speaking cooks were employed in Bengal, which led to the transfer of several food items between the two regions.
 Bengali cuisine is the only traditionally developed multi-course tradition from the Indian subcontinent that is analogous in structure to the modern service à la russe style of French cuisine, with food served course-wise rather than all at once.

 Bengali cuisine differs according to regional tastes, such as the emphasis on the use of chilli pepper in the Chittagong district of Bangladesh However, across all its varieties, there is predominant use of mustard oil along with large amounts of spices.

 The cuisine is known for subtle flavours with an emphasis on fish, meat, vegetables, lentils, and rice.
 Bread is also a common dish in Bengali cuisine, particularly a deep-fried version called luchi is popular.
 Fresh aquatic fish is one of its most distinctive features; Bengalis prepare fish in many ways, such as steaming, braising, or stewing in vegetables and sauces based on coconut milk or mustard.

 East Bengali food, which has a high presence in West Bengal and Bangladesh, is much spicier than the West Bengali cuisine, and tends to use high amounts of chilli, and is one of the spiciest cuisines in India and the World.

 Shondesh and Rashogolla are popular dishes made of sweetened, finely ground fresh cheese.
-For the latter, West Bengal and neighboring Odisha both claim to be the origin of dessert.
+For the latter, West Bengal and neighbouring Odisha both claim to be the origin of dessert.
 Each state also has a geographical indication for their regional variety of rasgulla.

 The cuisine is also found in the state of Tripura and the Barak Valley of Assam.